KenKundert/nestedtext/doc/examples.rst

 .. literalinclude:: ../examples/deploy.nt

 Below is the code to parse this file.
-Note how the structure of the data is specified using basic python objects.
+Note how the structure of the data is specified using basic Python objects.
 The :func:`Coerce()` function is necessary to have voluptuous convert string input to the given type; otherwise it would simply check that the input matches the given type: